Ln8plus/Pymongo-CRUD-App/readme.md

 #### Running with Docker:
-You can either build you image with:
+You can either build a image with:

 ```
 docker compose up